 During his rehabilitation at the James A. Haley VA in Tampa, Carl learned to use a wheelchair and eventually how to walk again.
 He can now walk short distances with the assistance of a walker.

 Upon his return home, Carl faced challenges with daily routines.
-In his current home, he has trouble getting through the front door while in his wheelchair, and taking his dog out for a walk.
-A specially adapted home from Homes For Our Troops with an open floorplan and automatic doors will alleviate these problems.
-The financial freedom that he will have by living mortgage-free will enable him to provide for his wife, Heather, and daughter, Addison.
-In the years since his injury, he and his family have had to move several times, so he is looking forward to the stability of a permanent home.
+In his previous home, he had trouble getting through the front door while in his wheelchair, and taking his dog out for a walk.
+His specially adapted custom HFOT home with an open floorplan and automatic doors alleviates these problems.
+The financial freedom that he has living in a donated home enables him to provide for his wife, Heather, and daughter, Addison.
+In the years since his injury, he and his family have had to move several times, so he is happy to now have the stability of a permanent home.

-Originally from Arkansas, Carl is choosing to build his home in Florida, for its proximity to the VA and the active lifestyle and sports available to him throughout the year.
+Originally from Arkansas, Carl chose to build his home in Florida, for its proximity to the VA and the active lifestyle and sports available to him throughout the year.
 An avid outdoorsman, Carl enjoys hunting, kayaking and fishing.
 He is also a member of several shooting leagues at ranges in his community.
-He is currently working as a firearms instructor and as a range officer.
+He plans to start college at the beginning of 2019.
 He spends much of his time working with a non-profit, Learn to Shoot Again, teaching adaptive shooting.